hucker/ten8t/README.md

         Ten8tModule` (one or more Ten8tFunctions in a Python file (function starting with the text "check_")) Ten8tFunction` (when called will return 0 or more `Ten8tResults`)

-Typically one works at the module or package level where you have python files that have 1 or more files with rules in them.
+Typically one works at the module or package level where you have python files that have 1 or more functions in them and you have collections of files to make packages.
+Note that `ten8t` a module is 1 file and a package is a folder with atleast one file that has a check function.
+Similare to python but not exact.

 Each `Ten8tFunction` returns/yields 0-to-N results from its generator function.
 By convention, if None is returned, the rule was skipped.

 The rule functions that you write don't need to use generators.
 They can return a variety of output (e.g., Boolean, List of Boolean, `Ten8tResult`, List of `Ten8tResult`), or you can write a generator that yields results as they are checked.
-Canonical form is that you yield, but `ten8t` is tolerant.
+Canonical form is that you yield, but `ten8t` is tolerant, but returning booleans and depending on using your function name and your docstrings for error mssages is on you!

 Alternatively you can ignore the file and folder discovery mechanism and provide a list of rules as regular python functions and `Ten8t` will happily run them for you when you pass a list of check functions